bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

 </ch/ivyteam/ivy/application/property/ICustomProperty.html>` and
 :public-api:`ICustomPropertyProvider
 </ch/ivyteam/ivy/application/property/ICustomPropertyProvider.html>` are
-deprecated and will be removed in near future.
+deprecated and will be removed in the near future.
 Please use the :public-api:`Ivy.var() </ch/ivyteam/ivy/environment/Ivy.html#var()>` API to create application variables.